Song Lyrics & Sleeve Notes

 and Laigheabhal Mhòr

-with its spotted horses
+with it’s spotted horses

 I didn’t find there